Key varieties for prime $\mathbb{Q}$-Fano threefolds defined by Freudenthal triple systems: A specialization of --an affine variety with an -action --

 Therefore we have shown that ${\rm Sing}\,(\mathfrak{U}_{\mathbb{A}}^{14}\cap\{x_{1}=0\})$ has codimension $\geq2$ in $\mathfrak{U}_{\mathbb{A}}^{14}\cap\{x_{1}=0\}$. \end{proof} \begin{prop} The affine coordinate ring $R_{\mathfrak{U}}$ of $\mathfrak{U}_{\mathbb{A}}^{14}$ is a UFD. \end{prop}

-\begin{proof} Using the description of the $x_{1}$-chart as in Subsection \ref{subsec:Descriptrion-of-charts} and Lemma \ref{lem:primeU}, the proof of \cite[Prop.4.9]{Tak6} work verbatim. \end{proof} The following corollary can be proved in the same way as the proof of \cite[Cor.4.10]{Tak6}: \begin{cor} Let $\mathfrak{U}_{\mP}^{13}$ be the weighted projectivization of $\mathfrak{U}_{\mA}^{14}$ with some positive weights of coordinates.
+\begin{proof} Using the description of the $x_{1}$-chart as in Subsection \ref{subsec:Descriptrion-of-charts} and Lemma \ref{lem:primeU}, the proof of \cite[Prop.4.9]{Tak4} works verbatim. \end{proof} The following corollary can be proved in the same way as the proof of \cite[Cor.4.10]{Tak4}: \begin{cor} Let $\mathfrak{U}_{\mP}^{13}$ be the weighted projectivization of $\mathfrak{U}_{\mA}^{14}$ with some positive weights on the coordinates.
 The following assertions hold:

 \begin{enumerate}

 \item Any prime Weil divisor on $\mathfrak{U}_{\mP}^{13}$ is the intersection between $\mathfrak{U}_{\mP}^{13}$ and a weighted hypersurface.
 In particular, $\mathfrak{U}_{\mP}^{13}$ is $\mQ$-factorial and has Picard number one.